Government Surplus Auctions (2026): The Complete Guide

 This is where it gets complicated - and why we built GovAuctions.
 There are multiple platforms, each handling different levels of government:

 The problem?
 Each platform has its own interface, its own registration, its own alert system, and its own way of categorizing items.
 To find the best deals, you'd need to check all of them regularly.
-That's exactly why GovAuctions exists — we search all of them at once.
+That's exactly why GovAuctions exists - we aggregate 35,000+ live listings from 24 government auction sources into one searchable feed, de-duplicated and refreshed daily, so you can search every platform at once instead of one at a time.

 How Do Government Auctions Work?